okx-code/rankupbook/src/Core-Files/Text-Templating.md

 `{{ seconds }}` | N/A | Total cooldown in seconds before you can rankup again.
 `{{ seconds_left }}` | N/A | What's left of the cooldown in seconds before you can rankup again.

-## Requirement Suffixes
+## Requirement Methods

-Suffixes tell the placeholder engine what part of the result you want.
+Methods tell the placeholder engine what part of the result you want.

 Suffix | Description | Example
 --- | --- | ---